Print Killer Whales Reading Comprehension with Sixth Grade Work

 By Sheri Skelton

 1 Killer whales, or orcas, are the world's largest dolphins.
 They are also very powerful predators.
 They are fast swimmers and can maneuver themselves very well in the water.
-They live in all the oceans of the world but are most numerous in the Arctic or Antarctic.
 The bodies of killer whales are streamlined and sleek.
 They have adapted to living in very cold waters.
+They live in all the oceans of the world but are most numerous in the Arctic and Southern Oceans.
 Underneath their skin, killer whales have a thick layer of body fat, or blubber, that helps to keep them warm.
 Killer whales also have a high rate of metabolism.
 This helps them generate more body heat.

 3 Killer whales have very good eyesight both in and out of water.
 They are noisy animals and communicate with clicks and whistles.
 They also have a very acute sense of hearing.
 Killer whales use echolocation.
 They throw out sound waves and listen for echoes.
 Through the echoes, killer whales are able to determine the size, the location, and the shape of objects.